18 Awesome Facts About Nickelodeon That You Would Never Know

 Nickelodeon buried a time capsule in 1992 that won't be opened until 2042.

-These Nickelodeon facts provided us with a lot of behind-the-scenes knowledge and overall gave us more insight into our favorite shows.
-It was always fun watching these television shows, so it's pretty cool to know more about the producers behind them.
+These Nickelodeon facts gave us a lot of behind-the-scenes knowledge and a fresh look at some of our favorite shows.
+It was always fun watching these television shows, so it's pretty cool to know more about the people behind them.

 Which fact was your favorite?